oneilsh/opaiui/README.md

         st.rerun()
 ```

-This `clear_library` button a bit advanced, but shows the flexibility of incorporating Streamlit components.
-The call to `st.rerun()` forces the UI to re-render after the button executes, updating the sidebar display.
+This `clear_library` button a bit advanced, but shows the flexibility of incorporating interactive components.
+The call to `st.rerun()` forces the UI to re-render after the button executes, forcing an update to the UI.

 *Usage note:* The "Clear Chat" button clears out the chat history and token usage count, but does not clear the agent's `deps.state`.*